BaerMitUmlaut/Poppy/README.md

   Show error messages in multiplayer.
 - **showLoadoutInBriefing**
   Show the loadout of the player on the briefing screen.
+- **enableAILoadoutsSP**
+  Enables loadouts for playable AI units in singleplayer.

 If you're using ACRE, there's a few more settings you can change:
 - **distributeGroupLeaderRadios**